lbustelo/enhancement-proposals/jupyter-declarativewidgets-incorporation/jupyter-declarativewidgets-extension-incorporation.md

 The declarativewidets extension focuses on enabling the user to create UI areas of the Notebook that can connect and interact with the code and data in the kernel.

-In conjunction with the (dashboard extension)(https://github.com/jupyter-incubator/dashboards) and related sub-projects, it is possible to turn Notebooks into full-features dashboards and applications.
+In conjunction with the (dashboard extension)(https://github.com/jupyter-incubator/dashboards) and related sub-projects, it is possible to turn Notebooks into full-featured dashboards and applications.

 ### Current and Potential Use Cases